 Following The Money: This page is designed to help the public find out who’s funding their elected officials.
-The information shows their top donors over time across a variety of giving methods.
+The information shows state officeholders' top donors over time across a variety of giving methods.
 The data comes from the Secretary of State’s database and IRS filings.
-You can search for an official through the search tool below.

 54TH HOUSE DISTRICT (A portion of Washtenaw County)

 Current representative: The current representative for the 54th District is Rep. Ronnie Peterson (D-Ypsilanti).
 The district includes the city of Ypsilanti and Superior and Ypsilanti townships, according to House Democrats.
 Peterson was first elected to the Michigan in 2016, taking office in 2017.
 According to his campaign website, Peterson previously served as a Washtenaw County commissioner, a Ypsilanti City Council member, the political director for American Federation of State, County and Municipal Employees Council 25.

 A map of the 54th District is available here.